Skip to main content

 Direction

-Higher-highs / lower-lows structure, 9 / 21 / 50 EMA stack.
-Decides whether long or short is allowed at all.
+Higher-highs / lower-lows pattern, 9 / 21 / 50 EMA stack.
+Sets whether long or short is allowed at all.

 02